zaiyan-cse/MDP/README.md

 # MDP
-Using Markov Decision Process (Value iteration Algo) to solve a grid world game
+Using Markov Decision Process (Value iteration Algorithm) to solve a grid world game